Adeoye-Anny/Microsoft-365-Zoom-Practice-Lab/README.md

     * Control Panel → Programs → Microsoft 365 → Change → Quick Repair
   Reopened Outlook and tested search again.

-✅ Screenshot to upload: Indexing Status window OR the “Quick Repair” screen.
-Filename: outlook-indexing-status.png or office-quick-repair.png

 #### Task A3: Create a meeting invite and share availability